dmbarbour/glas/docs/GlasApps.md

 I feel this feature would be useful as a bridge between glas and host systems.

+## Dynamic Code (TODO)

+Where we need dynamic code, we'll want mechanisms that interact nicely with live coding and the other features.
+One option is to interpret a program namespace in context of a localization.
+If paired with memoization or accelerated representations, we could cache safety checks and JIT compiled machine code.

+Another useful option is to let the runtime maintain an in-memory 'patch' on the application namespace, effectively live coding with controlled self-modifying code.

 ## Implicit Parameters and Algebraic Effects

 It is useful to tie algebraic effects to the application namespace, such that we can control access to effects through the namespace.
 This also reduces risk of accidental name collisions.
 Implicit parameters might be modeled as a special case of algebraic effects.